Design Goals

 3. Verifiable Chain

 Every settlement must be independently verifiable against the authorization chain.
-PolicyGrant → SBA → SPA → Settlement forms a traceable, auditable sequence.
+PolicyGrant → SBA → Trust Gateway → XRPL Settlement forms a traceable, auditable sequence.

 - Each step produces a signed or verifiable artifact

-- Operators and auditors can trace from settlement back to policy
+mpcp/grant-idmemo links every XRPL payment back to the originating grant - Operators and auditors can trace from settlement receipt back to policy

 - Deterministic verification rules